 In addition to case management and billing software, you need other business staples.
 A G Suite subscription adds to the cost, as does software and services like Microsoft Office, Dropbox, and backup software for your valuable files.

 It might not seem like much at first, but over time the cost can be significant.
 If you’re growing your business, that cost is going to increase.
 Be ready for it.

 Want to find out how Shield Funding can help you with the various expenses of running your law practice?
-Get in touch and we’ll look at your specific situation to find out which of our many private business loans can help you succeed in your business.
+Get in touch and we’ll look at your specific situation to find out which of our many business loans or a business cash advance can help you succeed in your business.